Odontomachus assiniensis

 Odontomachus assiniensis is a species of ponerinae ant known as a trap-jaw ant.
 The trap-jaw mechanism consists of mandibles which spring shut when triggered.
 This ant was first described in 1892 by the Italian entomologist Carlo Emery.
 The type locality is the Ivory Coast, where the coastal site of Assini, in the southeast, gIves the specific name assiniensis, "of Assini".

 Description

 The worker ranges in length from 11 to 14 mm.
 It is larger than Odontomachus troglodytes, with a petiolar node that is higher and more compressed.
 The labial palps have four segments.
 The colouring varies across its large range, with most forms being some shade of brown, with brown femurs and yellowish legs.
 Individuals from Ghana tend to have red heads, and those from Guinea have yellow femurs and shiny black propodeums.

 Distribution and habitat

-O. assiniensis is native to sub-Saharan Africa.
+Odontomachus assiniensis is native to sub-Saharan Africa.
 Its range extends from Guinea, Ghana, Cameroun and the Congo to Kenya, Mozambique, and South Africa.
 It is a terrestrial forest species being found mainly in tropical rainforest and also in other moist forests, swamp forests and evergreen forests.